The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

-In constructing the \textit{next-token predictor}, we adopt \path{Llama-3.1-8B-Instruct}~\cite{base_model} as base model, chosen as it shares an identical tokenizer with the victim LLM.
+In constructing the \textit{next-token predictor}, we adopt \path{Llama-3.1-8B-Instruct} as the base model, chosen as it shares an identical tokenizer with the victim LLM.
 We fine-tune this model using the attacker's training dataset.
-Given the partially recovered prompt and the chosen temperature, the predictor generates a probability distribution for the next token.
-Temperature scaling introduces variability into the prediction.
+Given the partially recovered prompt and the chosen temperature, the predictor generates a probability distribution for the next token, while temperature scaling introduces variability into the prediction.
 Our predictor is not heavily optimized; it was fine-tuned on a single NVIDIA A100 PCIE GPU for only a few hours with limited training resources.
 With larger models, more epochs, and bigger batch sizes, the predictor's performance could be further improved.

-To obtain TTFT values in the end-to-end scenario, the attacker first clears both the victim's and the attacker's requests from the cache.
+To obtain TTFT values, the attacker first clears both the victim's and the attacker's requests from the cache.
 Next, the attacker measures the TTFT for their own request after the victim's system prompt has been cached.
 Below, we describe how the TTFT is gathered and how caches are flushed.

 \textit{$\bullet$ Timing measurement}.
 As shown in \autoref{lst:time}, the attacker begins by issuing a synthesized request containing the targeted system prompt.
 Once the end-of-sequence token is received in the POST response, a short delay is introduced, ensuring the system prompt resides in the KV cache.
-The attacker then sends a direct request via a POST call using the anticipated prompt, configured to generate only one token of output.
+The attacker then sends a direct request via a POST call using the predicted prompt, configured to generate only 1 output token.
 The TTFT is computed as the interval between sending the request and detecting the first non-blank token in the streamed response.

 \textit{$\bullet$ Flushing the caches through eviction}.
 We observed SGLang provides a $flush\_cache$ API~\cite{flush_cache} that efficiently clears the cache.
 However, for our end-to-end attack scenario, we chose not to use this API, as it is unlikely to be accessible to attackers in real-world environments.
 Instead, we employed a more robust method of evicting the KV cache by issuing batches of irrelevant requests.
+These irrelevant requests consist of diverse texts with rare prefixes to rapidly fill the GPU memory and trigger cache eviction.
 Under default SGLang settings, sending 15 such requests (each containing about 200 tokens) was sufficient to trigger eviction in about 5 seconds.
 This approach proved successful in 100\% of our 10,000 tests.

 \ignore{ To improve the classification accuracy, we need to collect a set of TTFT values for the classifier using the same candidate prompts in $n$ repetitive trials.
 For this purpose, we explicitly flush the cache and begin our timing measurements after the victim prompt is served in the LLM server.
 We consider the candidate prompt to have hit the cache if the number of hits returned by the classifier exceeds $k$ out of $n$ trials.
 In our evaluation, we set $n = 100$ and $k = 50$, and the accuracy of correctly identifying a prefix cache hit is more than 86\%, and the FPR is about 5\%. }